cybearl/genesis/README.md

 and other useful data.

 The command to run the HSS is `yarn score` and it supports the following arguments (all optional):
+- `--help` can be used to display the help message.
 - `--show` can be used to display the available data for scoring.
-- `WORK IN PROGRESS..`
-- `--help` can be used to display the help message.
+- `--showFiltered` can be used to display the available data for scoring after filtering.
+- `--tradingPair` The trading pair to generate the data for.
+- `--base` The base currency to generate the data for.
+- `--quote` The quote currency to generate the data for.
+- `--timeframe` The timeframe to generate the data for.
+- `--minDuration` The minimum duration of the data to generate.

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, inside a folder called `report` also containing graphics.
+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, inside a folder called `strategyName_report` also containing graphics, note that one report folder is generated per strategy.

 Can be found inside `src/systems/HSS.ts`.